BEST YEAR FOR BASEBALL ROOKIE CARDS

 1976: The Bicentennial year featured future Hall of Famers like Eddie Murray, Ozzie Smith, Dave Winfield, and Keith Hernandez in their rookie campaigns.
 Topps and the upstart Sportflics brand battled it out.
 Murray’s success propelled his ’76 Topps card to the top of want lists for Orioles collectors.

-Read also: WHERE DO THEY BUY BASEBALL CARDS
+Read also: PRICING FOR BASEBALL CARDS 1967

 1977: Another deep rookie class saw Don Mattingly, Cal Ripken Jr., Andre Dawson, and Nolan Ryan start their careers.
 Topps released larger and more photo-centric sets.
 Ripken and Dawson went on to have Hall of Fame tenures making their early cards very desirable.